gajus/react-css-modules/README.md

 ## SASS, SCSS, LASS and other CSS Preprocessors

-[ICSS](https://github.com/css-modules/icss) works with CSS Preprocessors.
-All you need is to add the preprocessor the chain of loaders, e.g. in the case of webpack it is as simple as install `sass-loader` and adding `!sass` to the end of the `style-loader` loader chain declaration (loaders are processed from right to left):
+[ICSS](https://github.com/css-modules/icss) is compatible with the CSS Preprocessors.
+All you need is to add the preprocessor to the chain of loaders, e.g. in the case of webpack it is as simple as installing `sass-loader` and adding `!sass` to the end of the `style-loader` loader chain declaration (loaders are processed from right to left):

 ```js
 {